 Try to remember that if you are anxious about your child being away for the week – your child will almost certainly pick-up your anxiety and will be anxious too!

-The following abstract is from the American Camp Association web site.
-I enclose the link to this web site in case parents and students wish to read further.
+The following extract is from the American Camp Association web site.
+Please see the link to this web site below if you wish to read further.

 What is it?